pcafrica/advanced_programming_2023-2024/lectures/01-intro_unix.md

 # Types of shell (interactive vs. non-interactive)

 - In an **interactive** shell (login or non-login) you can interactively type or interrupt commands.
 For example a graphic terminal (non-login) or a virtual terminal (login).
 In an interactive shell the prompt variable must be set (`$PS1`).
-- A **non-interactive** (sub)shell is usually run from an automated process.
+- A **non-interactive** shell is usually run from an automated process.
 Input and output are not exposed (unless explicitly handled by the calling process).
 This is normally a non-login shell, because the calling user has logged in already.
 A shell running a script is always a non-interactive shell (but the script can emulate an interactive shell by prompting the user to input values).

 ---